 Property and equipment are stated at the lower of cost or net realizable value, and shown net of depreciation which is computed on a straight-line basis over the estimated useful lives of the related assets.
 Gains and losses on asset disposals are taken into income in the year of disposition.
 Fully depreciated property and equipment are retired from the consolidated balance sheet when they are no longer in use.
-We did not recognize any significant property and equipment impairment charges in Fiscal 2017, Fiscal 2016, or Fiscal 2015.
+We did not recognize any significant property and equipment impairment charges in Fiscal 2018, Fiscal 2017, or Fiscal 2016.
 The following represents the estimated useful lives of property and equipment:

 Furniture and fixtures 5 years

 Office equipment 5 years

 Computer hardware 3 years

-Computer software 3 years
+Computer software 3 to 7 years

-Capitalized software 5 to 7 years
+Capitalized software 3 to 5 years

 Leasehold improvements Lesser of the lease term or 5 years

 Building 40 years